-Guns Don’t Make Us Safe: Debunking the Self-Defense Myth
+Guns Don’t Make Us Safe: Debunking The Self-Defense Myth

 There’s a simple explanation for why gun owners believe guns make us safer: The gun industry and the National Rifle Association (NRA) have spent decades convincing Americans that firearms are the best answer to any possible danger.

-The NRA falsely claims that ‘millions’ of Americans use guns for self-defense every year, a number that pro-gun advocates continually use to push their agenda — even though it has been shown to be factually inaccurate.
+The NRA falsely claims that “millions” of Americans use guns for self-defense every year, a number that pro-gun advocates continually use to push their agenda — even though it has been shown to be factually inaccurate.

 Why does the gun industry persist in its lies?
 Short answer: to make money.
 With household gun ownership falling, the gun industry cynically promotes any excuse to make Americans feel afraid — and find the answer to their fear in buying a gun.

-It’s worth noting that, although much of the “self defense” propaganda released by the gun industry focuses on a theoretical criminal lurking in the shadows waiting to attack, our study found that 34.4% of people killed in a justifiable homicide — 77 out of 224 — were known to the shooter.
-The ‘good guy with a gun versus bad guy with a gun’ trope is a gun lobby and firearms industry myth.
+It’s worth noting that, although much of the “self defense” propaganda released by the gun industry focuses on a theoretical criminal lurking in the shadows waiting to attack, our study found that 34.4 percent of people killed in a justifiable homicide — 77 out of 224 — were known to the shooter.
+The “good guy with a gun vs. bad guy with a gun” trope is a gun lobby and firearms industry myth.
 Our research found that a gun is 34 times more likely to be used in a criminal homicide than to kill in self-defense.

 At the Violence Policy Center, we’ve spent decades documenting and analyzing the overwhelming human toll that gun violence has taken on the United States.
 There’s no denying that the relentless push for looser and looser gun laws by the gun lobby and its financial partners in the firearms industry has led to bloodshed and pain that should be unimaginable — but occurs on a daily basis.
 Relying on a gun for self-defense is much more likely to result in tragedy than protection — 34 times more likely, according to our study.
 Guns don’t protect us.
 They kill us.